pranav-ap/blog/content/posts/probability-fundamentals.md

 This is because both of them point to the same box in the grid.

 Sometimes we know the joint probability distribution over a set of variables, and may want to know the probability of a subset of these random variables taking on some values.
 The is calculated using **marginal probability**.
-It is denoted by $P(X = x_i)$.
+It is denoted by $P(X = x_i)$ and is informally represented by,

 $$
 P(X = x_i) = \frac { c_i } {N}